-(a) You must make an election to use the card.
-In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Program as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including any fees applicable to participate in the Program, limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc.

-You must agree to abide by the terms of the Program both during the Initial Election Period and during each Annual Election Period.
+- (a) In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Program as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including any limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. - You must agree to abide by the terms of the Program both during the Initial Election Period and during each Annual Election Period.
 A Cardholder Agreement will be provided to you.
-The card will be turned off effective the first day of each Plan Year if you do not affirmatively agree to abide by the terms of the Program during the preceding Annual Election Period.
-The Cardholder Agreement is part of the terms and conditions of your Plan and this SPD.

-- (b) The card will be turned off when employment or coverage terminates.
+The Cardholder Agreement is part of the terms and conditions of your Plan and this SPD. - (b) The card will be turned off when employment or coverage terminates.
 The card will be turned off when you terminate employment or coverage under the Plan.
 Contact your Third Party Administrator for reactivation of the electronic payment card after submission of your initial COBRA premium payment. - (c) You must certify proper use of the card.
-As specified in the Cardholder Agreement, you certify during the applicable Election Period that the amounts in your Health FSA will only be used for Eligible Medical Expenses (i.e. medical care expenses incurred by you, your spouse, and your tax dependents) and that you have not been reimbursed for the expense and that you will not seek reimbursement for the expense from any other source.
-Failure to abide by this certification will result in termination of card use privileges. - (d) Health FSA reimbursement under the card is limited to health care providers (including pharmacies).
-Use of the card for Health FSA expenses is limited to merchants who are health care providers (doctors, pharmacies, etc.). - (e) You swipe the card at the health care provider like you do any other credit or debit card.
-When you incur an Eligible Medical Expense at a doctor's office or pharmacy, such as a copayment or prescription drug expense, you swipe the card at the provider's office much like you would a typical credit or debit card.
-The provider is paid for the expense up to the maximum reimbursement amount available under the Health FSA (or as otherwise limited by the Program) at the time that you swipe the card.
-Every time you swipe the card, you certify to the Plan that the expense for which payment under the Health FSA is being made is an Eligible Medical Expense and that you have not been reimbursed from any other source nor will you seek reimbursement from another source.
+As specified in the Cardholder Agreement, you certify during the applicable Election Period that the amounts in your Health Care FSA will only be used for Eligible Medical Expenses (i.e. medical care expenses incurred by you, your spouse, and your tax dependents) and that you have not been reimbursed for the expense and that you will not seek reimbursement for the expense from any other source.
+Failure to abide by this certification will result in termination of card use privileges. - (d) Health Care FSA reimbursement under the card is limited to health care providers (including pharmacies).
+Use of the card for Health Care FSA expenses is limited to merchants who are health care providers (doctors, pharmacies, etc.).

+(e) You swipe the card at the health care provider like you do any other credit or debit card.
+When you incur an Eligible Medical Expense at a doctor's office or pharmacy, such as a co-payment or prescription drug expense, you swipe the card at the provider's office much like you would a typical credit or debit card.
+The provider is paid for the expense up to the maximum reimbursement amount available under the Health Care FSA (or as otherwise limited by the Program) at the time that you swipe the card.
+Every time you swipe the card, you certify to the Plan that the expense for which payment under the Health Care FSA is being made is an Eligible Medical Expense and that you have not been reimbursed from any other source nor will you seek reimbursement from another source.